Equity capital markets in Brazil: regulatory overview

 Bookbuilding is the process of collecting investment intentions to price certain securities in offerings that have preliminary prospectuses.
 The size and pricing of the offering are only set once indications of demand have been received from potential investors after publication of the preliminary prospectus.

-Once the level of institutional and retail demand has been assessed, the underwriters set the offering price together with the issuer.
+Once the level of institutional demand has been assessed, the underwriters set the offering price together with the issuer.
 However, in general, orders made by retail investors are not included for the offering price definition.

 Subscription orders are binding and must include payment for the full amount.
 Due to the larger volume of applications, the retail offering usually closes before the institutional offering.